Davis, Randle double-doubles leads Pelicans past Suns 119-99

 The Pelicans dominated on the boards, outrebounding the Suns, 53-37.

-The Pelicans scored the first seven points of the game and maintained a comfortable margin for the most part, but couldn’t put away the Suns until midway through the fourth quarter.
+The Pelicans scored the first seven points of the game and maintained a comfortable margin, but couldn’t put away the Suns until midway through the fourth quarter.

-New Orleans, which led 61-53 at halftime, scored its first seven points of the third quarter on free throws and increased its lead to 72-58.

-The Pelicans led by as many as 18 during the third quarter, but saw the lead shrink to 91-82 after three quarters.

-New Orleans began the fourth quarter on a 9-2 run for a 100-84 lead.
-It continued to extend the lead, even after coach Alvin Gentry took out his starters.

-The Pelicans took advantage of free throw opportunities in the first quarter, as well.
-They led 33-26 after the opening period as Davis scored 10 points, despite making just one field goal.
-He made all eight of his foul shots.
+“We had leads that we should have extended and tried to close out the game but we could never quite get there,” New Orleans coach Alvin Gentry said.
+“The one thing about (the Suns) is they have a bunch of young guys who play hard, but they haven’t figured it out yet.
+They have some great talent and I think they have a great future down there.”

-New Orleans led by as many as 13 points in the second quarter but Phoenix scored the final five points of the period to trim the lead to 61-53 at halftime.
+New Orleans led by as many as 24 points in the fourth quarter.

+“We know that’s a good team with a couple of All-Star caliber players,” Suns coach Igor Koskokov said of the Pelicans.
+“So we can’t just be lackadaisical and start the game without no energy.
+We were playing behind.
+We had a little spark in the third quarter, but that’s not good enough to beat a good team on the road.”

 TIP-INS